HasangerGames/suroi-wiki/app/(wiki)/obstacles/articles/tv.md

 # Tips

-- Since the TV has extremely low health, it cannot be used as cover.
+- Since the TV has extremely low health, it cannot be used as a cover.

 # Trivia